Compare 60 Accounting Software Vendors

 Core accounting

-Core accounting software retains the company’s general ledger and performs accounts receivable and payable, basic tax filing functions, and bank reconciliation.
+Core accounting software retains the company’s general ledger and performs accounts receivable and payable, basic tax filing functions, payroll, bookkeeping and bank reconciliation.
 With these functions, companies can improve their organization and move beyond just tracking accounts on paper or in a spreadsheet.

 Payroll